giantswarm/docs/src/content/ui-api/web/app-platform/index.md

   - https://github.com/orgs/giantswarm/teams/team-honeybadger
 ---

-# The Giant Swarm App Platform in the web interface

-This page will give you an overview of what parts of the Giant Swarm App Platform are managable using our web interface.
+This page will give you an overview of what parts of the Giant Swarm App Platform are manageable using our web interface.

 The _Giant Swarm App Platform_ refers to a set of features and concepts that allow you to browse, install and manage the configurations of apps (such as Prometheus)